USS TAYLOR

 September 16, FFG 50 recently pulled into Tromso, Norway, for its third port visit to this city in a short time.
 During the transit in Barents Sea the Tayor was buzzed twice by Russian maritime patrol aircraft Il-38 on Sept.
 10, with open bomb bay doors, in a Cold War-style show of force.

-September 26, The Taylor arrived in Brest for its second port visit to France.
+September 26, The Taylor arrived in Brest, France, for a four-day port call.

 October 6, The guided-missile frigate recently arrived in La Coruna, Spain, for a goodwill port visit.